wordofwarning/wordofwarning.org/hab/footinthedoor/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Foot In The Door" # the name of the artist or company
 header_image: "header_emergencynw.jpg"
-season: "Foot In The Door"
+season: "hÅb: Foot In The Door"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values